On-Going Projects

 Funded by: Qatar University

-In the fall of 2010 to the spring of 2011, ERC researchers worked in collaboration with faculty from the former College of Education and Human Development (now School of Education and Human Development) to conduct a needs assessment of professional development for administrators and teachers in Qatar Independent Schools.
+In the fall of 2010 to the spring of 2011, ERC researchers worked in collaboration with faculty from the former College of Education and Human Development (now College of Education and Human Development) to conduct a needs assessment of professional development for administrators and teachers in Qatar Independent Schools.
 The needs assessment was funded by Qatar University.
 The research involved a two-week trip to Qatar to collect interview, survey, and systematic classroom observation data.
 The results provided a baseline for the creation of the National Center for Educator Development in Qatar.

 Evaluation of Texas Charter Schools 2009-2010